marko-knoebl/slides/sections/react-05-typescript-for-react/20-data-types-and-type-declarations-en.md

 ## Any

-Sometimes we may want to relax the type checker:
+Sometimes we may want to make the type checker less strict

 ```ts
 const nameInput: any = document.getElementById(